 Appropriate footwear makes a significant difference on this trail.
 While the path is generally well-maintained, sections can become muddy after rain, particularly the lower areas near the marsh.
 Waterproof hiking shoes or boots provide better traction and comfort than sneakers, especially during wet conditions or early morning when dew makes surfaces slippery.

-The trail's 45-minute duration makes it perfect for combining with other Cape Cod National Seashore activities.
+The trail's easy difficulty and 45-minute duration make it perfect for combining with other Cape Cod National Seashore activities.
 Many visitors pair Fort Hill Trail with nearby Nauset Beach or continue exploring other trails within the national seashore system.
-The easy difficulty level also makes it an excellent warm-up hike if you're planning longer adventures elsewhere on Cape Cod.

 Photographers should bring both wide-angle lenses for the expansive marsh and ocean views, and longer lenses for wildlife photography.
 The elevated viewpoints and varied lighting conditions throughout the day offer numerous opportunities for compelling landscape and nature photography.